We can help you remove your Federal and State Tax Liens Quickly and Easily

-Taxpayers have the right to appeal the filing and ask for a release.
+Taxpayers have the right to appeal the filing and ask for help removing a federal tax lien.

 Working With the IRS

-You can work with the federal government to remove a lien by applying to have it discharged.
+You can work with the government to remove a federal tax lien by applying to have it discharged.
 It is imperative to have an experienced professional help you communicate.
 Four possible resolutions exist:

 The Appeals Process

-The IRS must notify the taxpayer within five days after the lien is filed.
+The IRS must notify the taxpayer within five days after the federal tax lien is filed.
 Some of the circumstances on which an appeal can be based are:

 Dealing with the State Issued Notices